Water Issues

 5) Pit lakes that form after the mine is closed.

-Data you will need to collect and organize (examples will be given in the step 3: data collection):
+Data you will need to collect and organize

 1) Original water quality before pollution: Ambient Levels of pH, sulfate, hardness, Total Dissolved Solids, heavy metals, radioactive chemicals, and nitrates of water before pollution